Abstract

 Gender Equal Workplaces

 While there is evidence that HI employees are more likely to work in more gender-equal workplaces, some management practices are not gender-neutral.
 Women’s work may be defined as unskilled to keep costs low.
 The use of proxy measures in the appraisal, e.g. ‘being there’, may penalize women working part-time.
 There is also some evidence that trade unions have not always served women’s interests well.
-Assumptions of women’s lower commitment may shape the core-periphery and determine which jobs are full-time or part-time, with the latter receiving less favorable terms and conditions.
+Assumptions of women’s lower commitment may shape the core periphery and determine which jobs are full-time or part-time, with the latter receiving less favorable terms and conditions.
 Cost-cutting underpins job segregation, the same assumptions can also be applied to young workers, affecting men and women alike.
 Labour markets perpetuate gender segregation where collective bargaining is more likely to benefit men, decentralized pay increases the probability of low pay and minimum wage systems treat young workers less favorably.
 It remains to be seen how far new legislation will enable these gaps to be closed.
 More studies are needed that take a perspective that embeds customers, gender, and youth within the analysis of employment relations in the HI.

-By analyzing the nature and extent of employee involvement through individual effort and team working in hotels, including the methods used and the levels of responsibility and autonomy afforded to teams, two approaches were used.
+By analyzing the nature and extent of employee involvement through individual effort and work in hotels, including the methods used and the levels of responsibility and autonomy afforded to teams, two approaches were used.
 Task-based teams were created to make workers functionally flexible, e.g. within food and beverage operations across the bar, restaurant, and room service.
 Problem-solving teams met to discuss improving customer service when management signaled a problem.
 Actual levels of discretion and responsibility were low because managers deployed various mechanisms to limit empowerment.
 Although the employees reported a strong sense of teamwork, they felt it should allow them to have more input into problem-solving and decision-making.
 Rees (2003) defines constrained responsible autonomy as ‘reorganized control’, as the increased level of employee involvement is within increasingly defined and measured limits.
 (Lucas, 2003, p.
 114).

 In assessing the management evidence, we must remind ourselves that three-quarters of HI workplaces are multi-site, and include some very large employers.
 Strong strategic integration is suggested.
-HI workplaces are much more cost-conscious and work on a lower wage cost: sales ratio.
-While a strong proprietorial and family effect is also evident, in most cases this is about control of a large organization, not a stereotypical single site family business.
+HI workplaces are much more cost-conscious and work on a lower wage cost-to-sales ratio.
+While a strong proprietorial and family effect is also evident, in most cases this is about control of a large organization, not a stereotypical single-site family business.
 Most of the very small workplaces employing 10 to 24 employees included for the first time in HI are chain pubs.
-HI is most likely to convey a big organization picture of employment relations and is less helpful in providing particular insights into the practices of small, independent operators.
+HI is most likely to convey a big organizational picture of employment relations and is less helpful in providing particular insights into the practices of small, independent operators.
 This form of employment relations is most likely to be discernible in small workplaces employing between 25 and 49 employees.
 (Lucas, 2003, p.
 227) So, there is a need to understand the employee motives and intentions to decide for training them, in the long run, might be beneficial.

 References/ Bibliography